 He raised his eyebrows and opened his arms tentatively.

-Stress and tension aside, Victoire’s heart melted.
+Startling appearance aside, Victoire’s heart melted a little.
 She made her way over to the couch and curled up against him.
-He shifted position and wrapped his arms around her.
+He shifted his position to wrap an arm around her.
 “I love you,” he murmured in her ear.